JayCaseyAnalyst/ExcelProjects/README.md

 # Excel Portfolip Projects

-# Bike Sales Dashboard:
+# Bike Sales Project:
 Uses data on sales from a generic bike shop.
 Utilizes pivot tables and charts to display relevant sales information.
-Additionally, slicers may be used to change demographic for further analysis.
+Additionally, slicers may be used to change customer demographic for further analysis.